rust-lang/rustc-perf/database/schema.md

 A "collection" of benchmarks tied only differing by the statistic collected.

 This is a way to collect statistics together signifying that they belong to the same logical benchmark run.

-Currently the collection also marks the git sha of the currently running collector binary.
+Currently, the collection also marks the git sha of the currently running collector binary.

 ```
 sqlite> select * from collection limit 1;